pandulapeter/beagle/README.md

 #### Features
 * Implement dialog 2D scrolling
-* Rewrite the API for setting the module configuration to support custom order and duplicated modules
 * Make the expandable list module more generic (single select, multiple select, simple click), add examples (environment switching)
 * Add a module for displaying a list of custom key-value pairs.
 An example implementation should contain device / OS information
 * Add a module for displaying a button.
 An example implementation should be taking a screenshot of the main view or opening the app settings page